mcrd25/pythagexp-sports/README.md

 In sum, the Pythagorean expectation is a sports statistic that combines both offensive and defensive statistics to calculate how many runs/points/goals teams should have scored based on their performance.
-This metric is widely used in sports analytics
+This metric is widely used in sports analytics in the modern sports world

+Please note, however, that the Pythagorean expectation is just a statistic and it does not guarantee wins or losses.
+Teams may still win games with a lower expected run differential or lose with a higher one.
+Ultimately, the Pythagorean expectation is just one of many sports analytics tools available to sports teams and organizations.
+Ultimately, sports analytics is only a part of the overall sports strategy, and it should be used in combination with other strategies for ultimate success

 ## Built With